Real Estate Taxes

 Tax payments must be received on or before the due date to avoid interest charges.
 Postmarks are not accepted and do not verify timely payment.
 If payment is not made within 30 days of the original date of mailing the account will begin to accrue interest at the rate of 14% per annum, computed from the date the bill was due.
 A demand notice will be sent and a demand fee of $30 is charged against the account.
 If the account remains outstanding 14 days after the issuance of the demand notice tax title procedures are started.

 Demand notices are sent only after the 4th quarter bill cycle closes.
-If the account remains delinquent after June 30 of the fiscal year, a tax lien (a legal claim placed on
+If the account remains delinquent after June 30 of the fiscal year, a tax lien (a legal claim placed on property for debt) is placed on the property and is recorded with the Hampshire County Registry of Deeds.
+In addition, the property is placed in the tax title system and turned over to the Town Treasurer with additional fees and costs associated.
+A taking into tax title is the first step in the foreclosure process.

 Failure to Receive a Bill

-If you do not receive your quarterly tax bill contact the Collector' Office at 413-538-5020 to obtain your bill information.
+If you do not receive your quarterly tax bill contact the Collector' Office to obtain your bill information.
 Under state law failure to receive a tax bill does not affect the validity of the tax or any interest or fines incurred due to late payment or of the proceedings for its collection.
 It is the responsibility of the taxpayer to secure his/her tax bill when 1 is not received.

 Change of Mailing Address